-Below are the 7 applications of digital tools that we will dive into, each will become a discrete blog with content relevant to the specific application over the coming weeks, the first four are now live!
+Below are the 7 applications of digital tools that we have explored, each a discrete blog with content relevant to the specific application!

 “If you can’t earn, learn” is a maxim that is especially relevant at this time.
 Perfect practice, after all, makes perfect.
 We will look at the power of video role-play in providing an excellent platform for practicing skills and sharing outcomes of different scenarios to solicit feedback from other team members.